Key Points About Telogen Effluvium in Women

 When to Seek Help

-Consult a healthcare provider if your shedding lasts more than half months or becomes psychologically distressing.
+Consult a healthcare provider if your shedding lasts more than six months or becomes psychologically distressing.
 Cases of telogen effluvium in healthy patients typically resolve, but chronic cases may require further support.

 “Hair loss is often a mirror of internal stress, not a reflection of who they are or their health long-term.”